-Project Oversight:
+• Project Oversight:

-Gradelink's Human Resources Manager wil oversee overall administration of the project.
+Gradelink's Human Resources Manager will oversee overall administration of the project.

-Trainers:
+• Trainers:

-In-house - Types of Training: Business Continuous Improvements Skills, Commercial Skills, Computer Skills,

-Administration:
+• Administration:

-, , , , , , , , , , , , , , , , , , , , n upon approval.
-In addition, the Company retained th administrative duties.
-Training will be delivered d.
+Gradelink is ready to begin the training plan upon approval.
+In addition, the Company retained an administrative subcontractor to assist with administrative duties.
+Training will be delivered by in-house experts and vendors as needed.

-□ In-house
+☐ In-house

-Subcontractor
+⊠ Subcontractor